intuiface/intuiface-cdk/libs/core/README.md

 })
 public raiseButtonReleased(): void { } // the trigger is an empty function
 ```
-If your trigger has parameter(s), please read the section [Parameter](#parameter) to understand how to make them available in Intuiface Composer.
+If your trigger has parameter(s), please read the section [Parameter](#parameter) to understand how to make them accessible in Intuiface Composer.

 ### Action
-The `@Action` decorator allows you to declare a new action with :
+The `@Action` decorator enables you to declare a new action with:
 ```ts
 /**
  * Name displayed in Composer.